Upshur County man admits to firearms charge

-CLARKSBURG, WEST VIRGINIA – Robert James Tiffner, of French Creek, West Virginia, has admitted to a firearms charge, U.S. Attorney Bill Powell announced.
+ELKINS, WEST VIRGINIA – Floyd Edward Roby, of Buckhannon, West Virginia, has admitted to a firearms charge, United States Attorney Bill Powell announced.

-Tiffner faces up to 10 years of incarceration and a fine of up to $10,000.
+Roby faces up to 10 years incarceration and a fine of up to $250,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

-Assistant U.S. Attorney Christopher L. Bauer is prosecuting the case on behalf of the government.
-The Bureau of Alcohol, Tobacco, Firearms, and Explosives investigated.
+Assistant U.S. Attorney Brandon S. Flower is prosecuting the case on behalf of the government.
+The Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Upshur County Sheriff’s Office investigated.